-2.1 Connecting to your PC using USB
+2.1 Connecting using USB (except SDR Puck)

-The simplest way to get started with your SBS-3, SBS-1eR, SBS-1e or SBS-1 is to connect it to your PC using a USB cable, attach the 1090 MHz antenna, and install the BaseStation software following the procedure described in the Getting Started notes that accompany the BaseStation CD-ROM.
+The simplest way to get started with your 1090 Puck, SBS-3, SBS-1eR, SBS-1e or SBS-1 is to connect it to your PC using a USB cable, attach the 1090 MHz antenna, and install the BaseStation software following the procedure described in the Getting Started notes that accompany the BaseStation CD-ROM.

-Running the BaseStation installer will also automatically install the FTDI USB driver that BaseStation needs to communicate to the SBS-3, SBS-1eR, SBS-1e or SBS-1 using USB.
+Running the BaseStation installer will also automatically install the FTDI USB driver that BaseStation needs to communicate to the 1090 Puck, SBS-3, SBS-1eR, SBS-1e or SBS-1 using USB.
 When the install process is complete, run the BaseStation application.
 The first time that you run BaseStation it will ask you to input your home location and will check that data is received correctly from the SBS unit.